 Park Historical Legend

 But how did Starved Rock get its name?
 The park derives its name from a Native American legend.
-In the 1760s, Chief Pontiac of the Ottawa tribe were attending a tribal council meeting.
+In the 1760s, Chief Pontiac of the Ottawa tribe, was attending a tribal council meeting.
 At this council of the Illinois and the Pottawatomie, Kinebo, the head chief of the Illinois tribe stabbed Chief Pontiac.
 Vengeance arose in Pontiac’s followers.
 A great battle started.
 The Illinois, fearing death, took refuge on the great rock.
 After many days, the remaining Illinois died of starvation giving this historic park its name – Starved Rock.

 Next time you are here, take a moment to think about the history of this special place.
 Here is the same soil upon which the Indians trod, the same rocks and some of the same trees now standing, saw the stirring events of those earlier times.
 Here people have lived, prayed, fought and died more than two hundred years ago.
 Thousands of them resolved to dust upon this rock and within range of our vision.